-Myth: The birth mother will regret her decision for the rest of her life.
+Myth: The expectant mother will regret her decision for the rest of her life.

 Fact: Not so!
 Instead, she will have a much better chance of a successful and happy marriage, she is much less likely to live in poverty, and will be much more likely to complete her education and have a good job.